 We can help you think through your goals or refine research question(s).
 If you’re planning a digital project as part of your degree, we can help you determine realistic deliverables for your time frame.
 We can also help you figure out what tools and skills, meds might best suit your needs, develop a work plan, or think about how and where your project will be stored.
 If you’re thinking about pursuing grant funding for your research, we can help you figure out what to ask for in your application.
 In some instances, we can provide letters of support and in-kind contributions.

-To schedule a consultation, fill out this short request form letting us know what you’d like to discuss, and we’ll get back to you.
+To schedule a consultation, send an email to anyone on the Sherman Centre team letting us know what you’d like to discuss, and we’ll get back to you (if you’re not sure where to start, try our post-doctoral fellow)!
 But you don’t have to have a project to consult with us — we can work with you to develop a strategy for learning more about digital scholarship that’s tailored to your particular interests.
 For more information about our workshops, colloquium series and other events, please visit our events page and our blog.

 Sherman Centre Flowcharts